 Steven Barnes (Faculty)

-This working group consists of trained graduate student consultants who are available to support department members on EDI-related goals.
-In the 2022-2023 academic year, the consultants are focusing on offering a syllabus review to any faculty or graduate students teaching a course.
+This working group consists of trained graduate student (and occasionally, undergraduate student) consultants who are available to support department members on EDI-related goals.
+In previous academic years, for example, the consultants focused on offering a syllabus review to any faculty or graduate students teaching a course.
 The syllabus review involves 1:1 meetings where the consultant can offer suggestions about diversifying the reading list, EDI-friendlier course policies, land acknowledgements, and syllabus language.
-However, the consultants are available to support other, individualized, EDI-related goals that department members or areas may have, such as reviewing the graduate curriculum, creating a more inclusive lab environment, or using non-biased language in recommendation letters, as examples.
+The consultants are available to support other, individualized, EDI-related goals that department members or areas may have, such as reviewing the graduate curriculum, creating a more inclusive lab environment, developing a more equitable system of selecting undergraduate research assistants, or using non-biased language in recommendation letters, as examples.
 (Inclusion 4, 10, 11)

 Lead